Red Rocket Crape Myrtle

 The look of this tree is stunning in nearly all seasons.
-This tree is a heavy bloomer; it's blooming season is exceptionally long compared to most trees.
-Throughout the year this tree thrives from deep orange to red to a medium green.
-Every spring this tree blossoms with beautiful red foliage that covers the end of each branch.
-In summer you will get beautiful red blossoms, and it even blooms a deep orange in early fall.
+This tree is a heavy bloomer; its blooming season is exceptionally long compared to most trees.
+This tree thrives from deep orange to red to medium green throughout the year: every spring, this tree blossoms with beautiful red foliage that covers the end of each branch.
+In summer, you will get beautiful red blossoms, and it even blooms a deep orange in early fall.

 This tree can grow very well in hardy zones 6-9, making it capable of growing in reasonably diverse conditions.
 The only requirement is that the plant is located in an area that receives full sun.
-The soil requirements are straightforward, either regular or loamy soil will work correctly.
-Although this tree can grow quickly and beautifully with very little maintenance, as with any tree or plant, the healthier the soil is, the better the plant will bloom, so be certain to use good soil around the tree for best results.
+The soil requirements are straightforward.
+Either regular or loamy soil will work correctly.
+Although this tree can grow quickly and beautifully with very little maintenance, as with any tree or plant, the healthier the soil is, the better the plant will bloom, so be sure to use good soil around the tree for best results.

 Once the plant has established itself in the soil, it only needs occasional watering.
 However, in high rain areas watering is unnecessary.
-The growth rate of this plant is moderate, so it will take some time to fully mature.
+The growth rate of this plant is moderate, so it will take some time to mature fully.

 Caring for The Tree

-For the first growing season, it's ideal to establish a stable watering system to ensure the plant grows appropriately in it's most vital stage.
-Before spring it's suggested to fertilize the tree before spring growth for best results.
-For the best results be sure to trim the trees overgrowth occasionally.
+For the first growing season to establish a stable watering system to ensure the plant grows appropriately in its most vital stage.
+Before spring, it's suggested to fertilize the tree before spring growth for best results.
+For the best results, be sure to trim the overgrowth of the trees occasionally.
 This tree can genuinely be a great addition to any landscape.